linuxmetro/.github/profile/README.md

-# Metroblock
+# Metropicture

-Metroblock shall be an operating system conforming to the Metro design intermixing desktop and touchscreen accessibility, based in the Unix kernel.
+Metropicture shall be an operating system leveraging and conforming to the Metro design in a tablet form.

+## File system

+The file system is similiar to that of Unix systems.

+## Bash

+The Bash app allows entering text commands written in the Bash language as in Unix systems.